TuringMobile: A Turing Machine of Oblivious Mobile Robots with Limited Visibility and its Applications: Correctness

 Observe that $\mu>\mu'$, because $N$ lies on $N'D'_3$, and therefore $\sqrt 3\mu > \mu'$ (i.e., the numerator of~(\ref{e:1}) is greater than that of~(\ref{e:2})).
 Recall that $\mu\ll d$, and so $d'<d$.
 Moreover, since $\overline{RN'}\geq 2d-\lambda/2$ (cf.~Figure~\ref{f:machine}) and $\lambda\ll d$, it follows that $d<\overline{RN'}$.
 Also observe that $\overline{RN'}<d''$, from which we obtain that $2d'<2d''$ (i.e., the denominator of~(\ref{e:1}) is smaller than that of~(\ref{e:2})).
 As a consequence, $\sin \theta > \sin \theta'$.
 Since $\mu\ll d$, both $\theta$ and $\theta'$ are acute, which means that $\theta > \theta'$ (the function $\sin x$ increases monotonically when $x\in [0, 90^\circ]$).

-\paragraph*{Phase 5} Since in the previous phases either the Commander or the Number robot was always tasked to move, the condition of line~\ref{r:22} was never satisfied, and hence the Reference robot never moved.
-Now that the Commander is in $D_i$ and the Number robot is in $D'_i$, they are no longer tasked to move, and so the Reference robot executes lines~\ref{r:23}--\ref{r:25}.
+\paragraph*{Phase 5} Since in the previous phases either the Commander or the Number robot was always tasked with moving, the condition of line~\ref{r:22} was never satisfied, and hence the Reference robot never moved.
+Now that the Commander is in $D_i$ and the Number robot is in $D'_i$, they are no longer tasked with moving, and so the Reference robot executes lines~\ref{r:23}--\ref{r:25}.

 Ideally, the Reference robot should complete the translation of the TuringMobile in order to put it in a rest position again.
 This is achieved by moving by vector $\overrightarrow{C''C}$, where $C''$ is the initial position of the Commander (i.e., its position when phase~1 starts).
 Instead of trying to reconstruct $C''$, the Reference robot constructs two circumferences $\gamma$ and $\gamma'$ and moves to their nearest intersection point.
 Note that $\gamma'$ passes through the center of $\gamma$, and hence it has at most two intersection points with it.
 At least one intersection point exists: this is the point $P=R'+\overrightarrow{C''C}$, where $R'$ is the initial position of the Reference robot (which coincides with its position when phase~5 starts).
 If there is another intersection point $P'$ between the two circles, it must be symmetric to $P$ with respect to line $CN$, because such line passes through the centers of both circles (recall that the segment $CN$ is a diameter of $\gamma'$).
 So, assuming that the Commander and the Number robot do not move in this phase, $P$ remains the destination point of the Reference robot as long as the robot never crosses the line $CN$.
 But this is impossible, since the segment $R'P$ has length $\mu\ll d$, and therefore it cannot cross the line $CN$, whose distance from $R'$ is roughly $2d/\sqrt{5}\gg\mu$.